 East of the Okanogan River, Mount Bonaparte is the third-highest peak in the state.
 This trail welcomes hikers, equestrians, and ORVs alike to a trail that climbs from Bonaparte Lake to the actively staffed Bonaparte Lookout.
 Bonaparte’s fire lookout also has a historical cabin built in 1914.
 A good time to do this hike is in the fall when the tamarack trees turn a beautiful golden yellow.

-Okanogan Country’s Fire Shaped Landscape Map is free and available digitally or can be mailed to you, providing the locations of all local fire lookout towers, as well as the mosaic landscapes of the wildfires, color-coded by year.
+Okanogan Country’s Fire Shaped Landscape Map is available for free online and shows the locations of all local fire lookout towers, as well as the landscapes of wildfires, color-coded by year.
 Explore the historic structures and the stunning landscapes of Okanogan Country and experience the beauty and history of this unique region.

-The fire lookout towers in Okanogan Country are bucket list destinations for anyone who loves hiking, camping, or just appreciating the beauty of the great outdoors.
-From stunning views to fascinating history, there is something for everyone in this unique and beautiful region of Washington State.
+The fire lookout towers in Okanogan Country are must-visit destinations for anyone who loves hiking, camping, or just appreciating the beauty of the great outdoors.